8. Academic integrity

 8.2.7 Copyright violation

+Copyright violation occurs when you use copyrighted material without permission.
 Canada’s Copyright Act, states the legal and permissible use of copyrighted material.
-Georgian College has adopted the Association of Canadian Community Colleges Fair Dealing Policy that provides guidance in copying according to the Fair Dealing exception under the Copyright Act.
-Copying beyond these limits of the guidelines and the Copyright Act, is an academic misconduct for the individual who made the illegal copy.
-You may also be subject to penalties under the Copyright Act
+Georgian College has adopted theAssociation of Canadian Community Colleges Fair Dealing Policythat provides guidance in copying according to the Fair Dealing exception under the Copyright Act.
+Copying beyond these limits of the guidelines and the Copyright Act, is a breach of academic integrity for the individual who made the illegal copy.
+You may also be subject to penalties under the Copyright Act .

-• If at any point during the process outlined below, you are unresponsive or unwilling to meet within the required timelines, the process proceeds, and the Academic misconduct form (AMF) is forwarded to the Office of the Registrar for processing.
-Your signature on the form is not required for a penalty to be applied or for a record to be created for you in Banner
+• If at any point during the process outlined below, you are unresponsive or unwilling to meet within the required timelines, the process proceeds, and the form is forwarded to the Office of the Registrar for processing.
+Your signature on the form is not required for an outcome to be applied or for a record to be created for you in Banner.

-• The AMF remains part of your record in the Office of the Registrar, however no indication of academic misconduct is made on your official transcript.
-Regulatory bodies, partnership institutions or employers may require details around academic misconducts such as number of instances and penalties you have received.
-As with other documents in your record, access is restricted by the Freedom of Information and Protection of Privacy Act, 1990 (Section 7 Academic and related records)
+• The form remains part of your record in the Office of the Registrar; however, no indication of a breach of academic integrity is made on your official transcript.
+Regulatory bodies, partnership institutions or employers may require details around academic integrity breaches, such as number of instances and outcomes you have received.
+As with other documents in your record, access is restricted by theFreedom of Information and Protection of Privacy Act, 1990(Section 7.
+Academic and related records).

 Step Process Owner Resource

-12 Implement any record changes needed because of the outcome Faculty/Office of the Registrar Blackboard/Banner
+12 Implement any record changes needed because of the outcome Faculty/Office of the Registrar Blackboard, Banner

-The below guidelines are used to assist in penalty assignment, with the understanding that circumstances can occur which may warrant a penalty that differs from the guidelines.
-Any one or more of the penalties listed below can be applied on your first, second and third offence.
-The penalty imposed is recommended by the faculty in accordance with the severity of the offence and the number of past misconducts you have.
-Final decisions with regards to the penalty that is applied will be determined by the dean/associate dean.
-All fourth offences will result in your automatic dismissal from the program and college for up to five years.
-You may not return to the same program.
+Any one or more of the outcomes listed below can be applied on your first, second and third breach.
+The consequence is recommended by the faculty in accordance with the severity of the offence and the number of past breaches you have.
+The final decision regarding the consequence applied will be determined by the Dean/Associate Dean.

 Offence Penalty

-First - Verbal warning
+First - Documented warning

 - Complete assigned remediation (e.g., Academic integrity module or other as identified by the academic area/department)

-- Assigned training or advising/academic support
+- Assigned training or advising/academic support.

 - Mark of “0” in work involved